 the Monetary Authority of Singapore had on 6 August 2018 issued the revised Code of Corporate Governance 2018 (the "2018 CG Code") which supersedes the 2012 CG Code and will take effect for annual reports covering financial years commencing 1 January 2019. the Board will review and set out the appropriate corporate practices in place to comply with the 2018 CG Code in the next annual report covering the financial ending 31 December 2019.

 Principle 1 - The Board's Conduct of Affairs

-The Board is entrusted with the responsibility for the overall management of the Group with the primary function of protecting the interests of shareholders and to enhance long-term shareholder value.
-Besides carrying out its statutory duties and responsibilities, the Board reviews and advises on overall strategic plans and key operational initiatives, reviews management performance and assumes responsibility for overall corporate governance of the Group to ensure that the Group's strategies are in the interests of the Group and its shareholders.
+The Board is entrusted with the responsibility for the overall management of the Group with the primary function of protecting the interests of shareholders and to enhance long-term shareholders' value.
+Besides carrying out its statutory duties and responsibilities, the Board reviews and advises on overall strategic plans and key operational initiatives, reviews the performance of the management of the Company (the "Management") and assumes responsibility for overall corporate governance of the Group to ensure that the Group's strategies are in the interests of the Group and its shareholders.

 The principal functions of the Board are:

 - reviewing the financial results of the Group, internal controls, external audit reports and resource allocation;

 - supervising and setting strategic directions of the Group;

 - reviewing the business practices and risk management of the Group;

 - approving the annual budgets and major funding proposals;

 - approving and monitoring major investments, divestments, mergers and acquisitions;